Field Note

 For general sun-safety context, EPA guidance points anglers toward protective clothing, hats, sunglasses, shade, and sunscreen based on UV conditions.
 Product pages handle the product-specific claims.

 HUK is easy to justify when the buyer wants fishing-first performance tops and matching accessories.
-AFTCO is another strong fishing-specific option.
-Patagonia fits the premium outdoor and travel-ready lane.
+Patagonia fits the premium outdoor and travel-ready lane, especially when the same sun layer needs to work for fishing, travel, and broader outdoor use.
 The right choice is not brand loyalty.
 It is fit, coverage, fabric feel, current availability, and how the shirt works with the rest of the kit.

 HUK accessories finish the sun system